Raviteja447/M2-Embedded_ProjectGoal/1_Requirements/readme.md

    # What
       A Water level controller is a device that manages water levels on a variety of systems such as a water tanks ,pumps and swimming pools.

+   # When
+      It directly control water supply and stop according to the level change .It can save more than 60% Water.

+   # Why
+       A water level controller helps save money by limiting the waste of water and electricity.

+   # How
+       They work by using sensor probes to indicates the level of water in a storage tank.
+An alarm or an indicator is triggered when these probes send information to the control panel.